facebookresearch/uco3d/README.md

 This repository contains download scripts and tooling for working with the **UnCommon Objects in 3D (uCO3D)** dataset.

-**uCO3D** contains ~170,000 turn-tabe videos capturing objects from the LVIS taxonomy of object categories.
+**uCO3D** contains ~170,000 turn-table videos capturing objects from the LVIS taxonomy of object categories.

 The dataset is described in our paper ["UnCommon Objects in 3D"](TODO).